borab96/phys325_disc/README.md

 ## Discussion notes for PHYS325 and PHYS326 | Classical Mechanics

-My notes related to the weekly discussion problems.

 > These are intended to be a slightly more formal and higher level companion to the discussion problems.